 A non-AP STA may transition to the Doze state if it is the intended receiver of a frame with More Data field equal to 0 that is sent by the AP.

-Figure 9-92 (Example of BDT sequence) illustrates an example of BDT signaling.
-STA A initiates the BDT(#3105) by setting the Response Indication to Long Response in the PS-Poll+BDT frame and in the preamble of two PV0 PPDUs to allow STA B to transmit its BUs.
-At the end, STA B sends a PPDU with the Response Indication 2 (Normal Response)(#3664) and STA A will terminate the BDT by sending a PPDU with the Response Indication equal to 0 (No response).
+Figure 9-92 (Example of BDT exchange) illustrates an example of BDT signaling.
+STA A initiates the BDT exchange(#3105) by setting the Response Indication to Long Response in the PS-Poll+BDT frame and in the preamble of two PV0 PPDUs to allow STA B to transmit its BUs.
+At the end, STA B sends a PPDU with the Response Indication 2 (Normal Response)(#3664) and STA A will terminate the BDT exchange by sending a PPDU with the Response Indication equal to 0 (No response).